-- 2. Verification of the "Citizen CA" certificate can be ascertained by taking the following steps: - 2.1 Check of the validity of the "Citizen CA" certificate (e.g. check expiration date) - 2.2 Check of the status of the "Citizen CA" certificate (e.g. check the suspension or revocation state).6 - 3.
-Verification of the Citizen Certificate can be ascertained by taking the following steps: - 3.1 Check of the validity of the Citizen Certificate (e.g. check validity period). - 3.2 Check of the status of the Citizen Certificate (e.g. check the suspension or revocation state).
+2. Verification of the "Citizen CA" certificate can be ascertained by taking the following steps:

+- 2.1 Check of the validity of the "Citizen CA" certificate (e.g. check expiration date) - 2.2 Check of the status of the "Citizen CA" certificate (e.g. check the suspension or revocation state).5

-6 The status verification services provided by the CA are described in chapter 4.10 Certificate Status Services on page 22.
+5 The status verification services provided by the CA are described in chapter 4.10 Certificate Status Services on page 21.